The Artwoods: History

-As the St Valentines Day Massacre
+As St. Valentine's Day Massacre

 The Artwoods were dropped by Decca at the end of 1966, and they signed a one-record deal with Parlophone, but their release "What Shall I Do" also had no success.
 Later in 1967, a final "one-off" single appeared on the Fontana label, with the band billing itself as St. Valentine's Day Massacre; but by the time of its release the Artwoods had effectively ceased to exist.

 Critical reception and post-band activity

 Bruce Eder of AllMusic noted that the Artwoods' early records today stand up well against the work of more successful groups such as the Rolling Stones, the Yardbirds or the Birds (who included Art's younger brother Ronnie).
 But at the time they came out, despite appearances on programmes such as Ready, Steady, Go! their singles never seemed to connect with the record-buying public.
 The group broke up in mid-1967.
 Art Wood joined his brother Ted in the graphics-art business and continued to perform music on a semi-professional basis.
 He also played with the Downliners Sect.
-Keef Hartley went on to play with John Mayall's Bluesbreakers and Jon Lord became a founder member of Deep Purple.
+Keef Hartley went on to play with John Mayall's Bluesbreakers and Jon Lord became a founding member of Deep Purple.

-Over the years, there have been two compilations released by the band.
+Over the years, there have been three compilations released by the band.
 In 1983, 100 Oxford Street, including most of their mid-1960s singles and seven songs from Art Gallery, was released by Edsel Records.
 In 2000, Singles A's & B's, comprising the group's entire single and EP output, was released by Repertoire Records.
+And in 2014, Steady Gettin' It – The Complete Recordings 1964–67, a 3-CD box set (including their BBC sessions and a 1967 Denmark concert) was released by RPM Records.